C0d3-5t3w/GoNmapVulnScan/README.md

 # What happens:

-Lightly scans entire network for basic vulnerabilities and save them to the users home folder (~) in a directory called vulnerabilities_dir
+Lightly scans entire network for basic vulnerabilities and save log files to the users home folder (~) in a directory called vulnerabilities_dir

 /home/username/vulnerabilities_dir